williambeverly/RoboND-Project-3/README.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
-Please refer to [RANCAS.py](./Exercise1/RANSAC.py) for the completed code for Exercise 1.
-The following steps are graphically presented below:
+Please refer to [RANSAC.py](./Exercise1/RANSAC.py) for the completed code for Exercise 1.
+The required steps are graphically presented below:
-1. Initial point cloud for tabletop
+1. Initial point cloud for tabletop (note .pcd not included in repository)
 ![image1]
-2. Downsampled point cloud
+2. Point cloud after Voxel grid downsampling
 ![image2]
-3. Passthrough point cloud
+3. Point cloud after Pass through filtering applied to the z-axis
 ![image3]
-4. Table inliers
+4. Point cloud of extracted inliers (table only)
 ![image4]
-5. Object outliers
+5. Point cloud of extracted outliers (objects only)
 ![image5]

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.